 Start the long exposure by using the shutter-release button on the camera or on an optional remote cord, or wireless remote controller/shutter control.
 On Nikon, the shutter remains open for thirty minutes or until the button is pressed a second time.

 Before proceeding, mount the camera on a tripod or place it on a stable, level surface.
-While shooting long star-maps, in order to prevent loss of power before the exposure is complete, use a fully charged battery or an optional AC adapter and power connector.
-I have never had an issue while shooting 1-2 minute exposures.
+While shooting very long exposures such as star-maps, in order to prevent loss of power before the exposure is complete, use a fully charged battery or an optional AC adapter and power connector.
+I have never had an issue while shooting 1-10 minute exposures.

 Tip: *An external shutter control controller will help eliminate blur caused by the camera shaking when pressing the shutter button.